SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   corrected Landau-Lifshitz (**CLL**, green).

 The main difference between models can be understood by studying the particle trajectories and phase spaces.
-For this purpose, colormap of the normalized kinetic energy at :math:`25 \omega_r^{-1}` is shown in Fig. :numref:`synchrotron_x_y_gamma`.
-With continuous radiation loss (corrected Landau-Lifshitz case), the electron bunch rotates with a decreasing radius but the bunch keeps its original shape.
+For this purpose, colormaps of the normalized kinetic energy at :math:`25 \omega_r^{-1}` are shown in :numref:`synchrotron_x_y_gamma` for the different models.
+With continuous radiation loss
+(corrected Landau-Lifshitz case), the electron bunch rotates with a decreasing radius but the bunch keeps its original shape.
 The radiation only acts as a cooling mechanism.
-In the cases the Niel and the Monte-Carlo radiation models, the stochastic effects come into play and lead the bunch to diffuse.
+In the cases the Niel and the Monte-Carlo radiation models, the stochastic effects come into play and lead the bunch to spread spatially.
+This effect is particularly strong at the beginning when the radiation recoil is the most important.

 .. _synchrotron_x_y_gamma: